tydkdev/FavoriteColor/README.md

 ## Run with Node in Production

-To host the application using Node and `serve-static`, instead of Apache, after deploying the contents of the `dist` directory, run the following commands from within the content's root directory.
+First, deploy the contents of the `dist` directory.
+Then, to host the application using Node and `serve-static`, instead of Apache, run the following commands from within the content's root directory.

 ```bash
 npm install -g bower gulp-cli